luisico/pipeliner-demo/README.md

 When creating your pipeline, you can use GitLab's Pipeline Editor in `CI/CD | Editor` to visualize pipeline stages and jobs, as well as immediate validation.

+## Pipeliner overrides

+Note this demo overrides production jobs to provide a way to stop the production deployment.
+While this is not needed in real-world application, this is needed here to avoid accumulating demo "production" deployment and allow demo users to stop the environment on demand.
+Note that any deployment from this demo will auto-stop in 3 days to further prevent accumulation of containers in the swarm clusters.

+This customization can be found in `.pipeliner-overrides`.

 ## Author Information

 Luis Gracia while at [The Rockefeller University](https://www.rockefeller.edu):